vehub/setup-vehub/README.md

 ## Limitations

-The action is currently supported on Linux runners.
+The action is currently supported on Linux and Windows runners.
-However, the CLI is also available for other platforms.
-When you need support for Windows or macOS, you can open a ticket.
+However, the CLI is also available for macOS.
+Open a ticket if you need support for this.